Drought requirements remain in effect; outlook improving

-Fort Worth implemented Stage 1 water restrictions effective Monday, June 3 because of low water supply levels.
-Water supplies from Tarrant Regional Water District, Fort Worth’s raw water supplier, had reached the trigger level of 75 percent level of available water supply.
-Since that time levels have continued to fall, though they have come up slightly with recent rainfall.
-Hopefully, we get enough precipitation this winter and spring to replenish our supplies before next summer.
+Fort Worth implemented Stage 1 water restrictions effective Monday, June 3, 2013 because water supplies for Tarrant Regional Water District, Fort Worth’s raw water supplier, had reached the trigger level of 75 percent level of available water supply.

 Stage 1 limits outdoor watering with an irrigation system or hose-end sprinkler to a maximum of two assigned days per week for all customers.
 Residential customers whose addresses end in odd numbers (1, 3, 5, 7 or 9) are permitted to water lawn and landscapes only on Sundays and Thursdays.
 Addresses ending in even numbers (2, 4, 6, 8 or 0) may water on Saturdays and Wednesdays only.
 Non-residential customers, including apartments, businesses, parks and common areas, can water only on Tuesday and Fridays.
 No watering is allowed on Mondays.

 The time of day restriction, which prohibits outdoor watering with sprinklers between the hours of 10 a.m. and 6 p.m., continues to be in effect.

 Watering by hand-held hose, drip irrigation or soaker hose is allowed at any time.
 Residents are encouraged to limit such watering to a maximum of two hours per day.

 The watering restrictions apply to all 225,000 Fort Worth retail accounts, including those outside the city limits.
 It also applies to wholesale customers, the other entities that purchase treated water and resell it.
 In accordance with their contract, wholesale customers must enact the same restrictions as Fort Worth.
 View Stage 1 Rules and Watering Schedule